Board of Directors

 District D

-I started back in court in 1998 and was a pro tem for 6 years before becoming an official.
-Back then, you had arrived when you became an official.
-I was an official for 23 years.
-My main arena was family law.
-I was in a heavy-transcript courtroom.
-I have had many celebrities and sports figures in my courtroom.
 In 2013, OCSC made reporters part-time employees.
-In 2018, I went to work for LA because it was full time.
+In 2018, I went to work for LA because it was full-time.
 It was a great experience, but the travel was just too much.
 I came back to OC right before the pandemic.
 I missed my friends so much.
 It felt good to be home.

 Email Lauren